gro-intelligence/api-client/docs/gro-ontology.rst

   client.lookup('items', 270)

-`See this Getting Started section for help on finding entities by name or by id. <understanding-data-responses#look-up>`
+See this Getting Started section for help on finding entities by name or by id. `Understanding Data Responses#lookup <./understanding-data-responses.html#lookup>`_

 Entity Relationships: Contains